 |Restoration Project: The West Wing Staircase Balustrade and Stonework Restoration

 In 1869 Supervising Architect of the Treasury Alfred B. Mullett retrofitted his predecessor’s design of the Treasury Building’s West Wing by adding an ornate triple-skylight dome and extending the two majestic, sweeping spiral staircases that rise from the lobby up to the fifth floor of the building.
 As early as 1895, elevators were installed in the West Wing, damaging the staircases.
-The elevators were removed in 2004, and since 2011 the THA has been working to restore the staircases to their original condition.
+The elevators were removed in 2004, and since 2011 the THA has been working to help restore the staircases to their original condition.